 Dora Eligibility

 Want to have your production considered for the Dora awards?
 The producing company must be a registered TAPA Professional Member in good standing at the time of registering the production.
-Professional membership dues start around $500 (this information was last updated June 9, 2020).
+Professional membership dues start around $500 (this information was last updated May, 2024).
+There is also a rate for half a year for Emerging companies starting around $300.
 The producing company must fill out a Dora Registration Form (found via the member services section of your TAPA login) and submit the registration a minimum of 28 days prior to Opening Night.

 The Dora Awards Eligibility Handbook: This resource provides an in-depth look at what your production needs in order to be considered for the awards.
 It is updated regularly.